codalab/codalab-worksheets/docs/Competitions.md

 new submissions.
 The [submission tutorial for the SQuAD competition](https://worksheets.codalab.org/worksheets/0x8403d867f9a3444685c344f4f0bc8d34/) provides a good example.

+When submitting a bundle, please ensure none of your submission bundle's dependencies have been deleted.
+Otherwise, your submission bundle will be disregarded as an invalid submission.

 ## FAQ / Known issues

 * Q: How do I reset the quota for a participant?